passiv/snaptrade-sdks/sdks/typescript/README.md

 ##### accounts: `string`<a id="accounts-string"></a>

-Optional comma seperated list of account IDs used to filter the request on specific accounts
+Optional comma separated list of account IDs used to filter the request on specific accounts

 ##### detailed: `boolean`<a id="detailed-boolean"></a>